-Level 0-7 provide the same default access to a limited number of commands which display the current status of the switch, as well as several database clear and reset functions.
+Level 0 provides access to a limited number of commands which display the current status of the switch, as well as several database clear and reset functions.
 These commands are equivalent to those available under Normal Exec command mode in the CLI.